electron/electron/docs/api/auto-updater.md

 This module provides an interface for the `Squirrel` auto-updater framework.

-You can quickly launch a multi-platform release server for distributing your application by forking [electron-release-server](https://github.com/ArekSredzki/electron-release-server).
+You can quickly launch a multi-platform release server for distributing your application by forking [electron-release-server][electron-release-server].

 ## Platform notices